The-MadDoG-TMDG/presentation/README.md

 Now that we're talking about the important stuff ☝️, do you contribute to open source?
 Yes?
 Okay, you rock!

 # 🎸 Alternatively, we can help you get started,
 Open source software is created by people like you.
-Learn more about how to contribute.

 # 🦦 Contribute to the ecosystem,
 We contribute to the tools 🔧 we rely on to build and run GitHub, while maintaining 🧙‍♂️ our own open source projects like: